kir-dev/pek-infinity/.github/copilot/Memory-Bank/reference/01-er-diagram.md

 await prisma.membership.create({
   data: {
     groupId: 'g1',
-    groupRealmId: 'cloud',  // ← Will validate!
+    groupRealmId: 'hub',  // ← Will validate!
     // If this realm doesn't have g1, FK constraint fails }
 });